kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ### Security Groups

+- Security Groups operate at the instance level, they support "allow" rules only, and they evaluate all rules before deciding whether to allow traffic.
 - All Inbound Traffic is blocked by default.
 - All Outbound Traffic is allowed by default.
 - Changes to Security Groups take effect immediately.